microsoft/vscode-tslint/tslint/README.md

 # vscode-tslint
 Integrates [tslint](https://github.com/palantir/tslint) into VS Code.

-*The tslint integration requires at least version 3.1.1 of tslint.*
+* When you are using TypeScript version 1.7 then the tslint integration requires at least version 3.1.1 of tslint.*

 Please refer to the tslint [documentation](https://github.com/palantir/tslint) for how to configure it.